moonkie

 4. Can a Newborn Have Over-the-Counter Medicine?

 Never give a newborn over-the-counter medicine without a pediatrician's approval.
 Such medicines are not approved for newborns and could have serious side effects.
-Even babies and toddlers under the age of 2 should not receive over-the-counter medication without approval from a pediatrician.
+Even babies and toddlers under 2 years old should not receive over-the-counter medication without a pediatrician's approval.

 Under two years of age, medication is given based on the weight and age of your child.
-Since every child is different, asking your pediatrician for specific instructions is best.
-Most pediatricians can provide an age and weight chart for common over-the-counter medications.
+Since every child is different, it's best to ask your pediatrician for specific instructions.
+Most pediatricians can provide an age and weight chart for approved over-the-counter medications.

 At one of your newborn's first checkups, ask your pediatrician for amounts of infant Tylenol that are allowed in cases of fever under 100.4°F (fevers above this before three months of age require a trip to the Emergency Room).
 This will ensure you can manage your newborn's mild fever at home.